innoq/SCS/faq.md

 ### Is the SCS architecture's intent to replace other concepts?

-No. For exapmle, the SCS approach can be combined with finer-grained microservices — see [SCS vs. Microservices](/vs-ms.html).
+No. For example, the SCS approach can be combined with finer-grained microservices — see [SCS vs. Microservices](/vs-ms.html).

 ### How do I know which systems to build?